How my Grandkids learned creative visualization and trained their imagination.

 Everything is energy that can not be created or destroyed, only transformed.

 What has that to do with visualization and Imagination?
 We can use this energy to create what we want through visualization, imagination, and emotion, like love or ambition.
-The Law of Perpetual Transmutation decrees that energy is always moving into physical form.
+The Law of Perpetual Transmutation decrees that energy always moves into physical form.

 It explains why thoughts we hold in our minds with emotion must move into their physical counterpart.
 It is a creative process we can learn to use.